tarynwou/team-leaderboard/README.md

 - As a user, I want to be able to reset the point system
 - As a user, I want to be able to save my leaderboard to file
 - As a user, I want to be able to reload my last leaderboard from file

+## Phase 4: Task 2
+I have chosen to test and design my Leaderboard class to be robust.

+## Phase 4: Task 3